Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

-- As a food lover, I would like to share recipe ideas for healthy snacks and smoothies with other people with similar interests.
+- As a food lover, I would like to share recipe ideas for snacks and smoothies with other people with similar interests.